bvincent1/rngrngrng/book/chapter2.md

 description: Arthur gets a job, things don't go according to plan
 ---

-"Ding", he felt a vibration, and heard the chime simultaneously.
-He fished his phone out of his jacket pocket, and pulled it up to his face to read the notification.
-It was a request for a call.
-He tapped the squirming icon, and put the phone to his ear.
+"Ding Ding".

+Arthur heard the chime.

+"Ding ding"

+This time he acknowledged it and reach over for his phone on the sill.

-"Got your ears on?"
-A familiar voice asked.
+"You awake?"
+A chipper female voice asked.

-"Always" Arthur responded.
-He had been waiting for something all week.

-"Good, cause this just came in and it's good" The voice was chipper, and excited.

-"You say that about all of them." he said, trying to keep any sound of desperation from his voice.
-He needed this, but he didn't want to sound like he needed it.
-That was always bad, but with Rikki, it was worse.
-She liked working with him, but she also knew she needed to make a profit as well.
-When he'd made the mistake of telling her about his financials, she'd teased him for weeks afterwards.
-He'd almost given up working with her, but she'd relented.
-He still didn't fully trust her though.

-"And you still go through with them, so really shouldn't you just take my side?"
-Rikki responded.

-He could picture her smiling at him with her mischievous grin.
-She loved being right.
-He hated giving her the win.
-"What's the gig?"
-He said, trying to cut through any ribbing she'd give him.

-"It's a simple info retrieval.
-In and out.
-No contact, direct delivery.
-It's practically a cake-walk."
-She replied, clearly also intent on skipping their usual jabs.

-"Send the address, I'll take a look" he said.
-While he wasn't strictly 'rushed' for money, it worried him that Rikki was rushed.
-There could be a million reasons why, and if he asked she'd just lie to him anyways.
-So he did his best to ignore this newest gut feeling, and get this over with.
+"Wasn't asleep."
+He lied back to her.

+"Good, 'cause I have a job for you."
+She responded, omitting any comments on wether or not she believed him.

+Arthur sat up quickly, willing himself to be awake.
+He needed this job, but he didn't want to sound too desperate.
+He had his pride to protect.

+"Order just came in.
+Need you to find someone.
+Her name is Lili Kant."

+He nodded his head to no-one in particular, trying to absorb the info into his still half asleep brain.
+"What does the client need?"
+He asked, hopping that he wasn't making himself look like a fool.

+"Just info.
+Need to know were she is, or were she's going.
+You're trailing a lead, not bringing anyone in."
+The female voice carefully explained, with a hint of concern in her voice.
+"I'm sending the location to you now, get there quickly.
+I need this."

-"It's on the north side, so get moving" she chirped as pulled the phone away from his face.
-A second later he got the address.
-He hung up, and tapped the link.
+She didn't have to say that again.
+He needed this probably more than she did.
+Without waiting for him to acknowledge she hung up, and he pulled his phone off his face.
+A second later he got a notification and tapped the link.
 Rikki was always nice that way.
+Rikki was a dispatcher, and lately he'd been getting most of his work from her.
+He was vaguely aware that she worked from home and that she was mostly a tech specialist who'd doubled into finding work online for people like him.
+He'd yet to meet her in person, but she seemed nice enough the way she talked to him and treated him.

-He watched as the app opened and the route loaded onto the map.
+Arthur watched as the app opened and the route loaded onto the map.
 A line connected between him and the dot where the address was.
-He studied the map's directions, then pocketed his phone, and started walking towards the nearest rail station.
-He had already known where the station was, but it helped to be patient sometimes and double check.
-He wasn't more than a block away from a station, so he made good time.
-People passed on his left and right, and did his best to ignore all of them, and they did the same to him.
+He studied the map's directions, then pocketed his phone.
+He jumped into his boots on the floor at the edge of his bed and reached for his stash of gear.
+Pocketing most of it, he searched for his jacket and found it in the floor were he'd foolishly discarded it.
+Pulling it over his arms and smoothing the fit, he did one last check of his tiny apartment and went to leave.
+He swung his hallway door open and went for the stairwell.
+His door was keypad operated so h didn't have to wait for it.
+It also meant that he'd loose access if his funds ran out.
+He always kept that in mind when leaving.
+He walked briskly down the hall, tails of his longer black jacket sweeping out behind him.
+He made good time down the stairwell and by the time he reached the bottom floor his heart was racing from excitement and from exertion.
+He needed this job, and he was anxious to get it done and catch up on his bills.
+He pushed the stairwell door open and emerged into the early evening air.
+He started walking towards the nearest rail station.
+He wasn't more than a block away from a station, so he knew he'd make good time.

-Even though it was night, there was always people moving from one place to another.
-He liked watching them, he liked imagining what reasons people would have to be out and about if they weren't like him.
-At the rail entrance he heard an announcement for his train, and he stopped to listen.
-The prerecorded voice announced that the train would arrive shortly.
-He stepped faster than he'd have liked to make it.
-Steps flew past, and corners blurred as he half walked, half jogged to make it in time.
+Emerging from the alley behind his building, people passed on his left and right, and did his best to ignore all of them.
+Even though it was late, there was always people moving from one place to another.
+Arthur liked watching them, he liked imagining what reasons people had to be out and about if they weren't like him.
+At the doors to the rail station he heard an chime, and he paused his rush so he could focus and listen.
+The prerecorded voice announced that his train would arrive shortly.
+He stepped faster than he'd have liked in order to make it in time.
+Steps flew past, and corners blurred as he half walked, half jogged to make it.
 He arrived at the **stand** and found he had a minute to spare.
 He was slightly out of breath, and felt his blood pumping from the exertion.
 He tried to slow his breathing, and get his heartbeat back to a relaxed speed.
 Slow was smooth, smooth was fast.
 Breathe.

 Despite the late hour, the train was not empty.
 He had to walk towards the back to find a seat.
 Arthur sat heavily in a window seat and turned to look out at the far side of the tunnel wall, blurring past him.